 Welcome to the Harbor-UCLA Department of Emergency Medicine.
 Established in 1978, we are one of the oldest training programs in the country, and we have earned our position of prestige in the house of Emergency Medicine.
-We have trained ~500 Emergency Physicians, many of whom are in leadership roles in their own departments and in national organizations.
+We have trained more than 550 Emergency Physicians and fellows, many of whom are in leadership roles in their own departments and in national organizations.
 I have been at Harbor-UCLA since residency in 1996, but this place won my heart in 1995 when I rotated as an away medical student.
 I have worked in a number of other facilities, and none has matched the experience and satisfaction of working at Harbor-UCLA.
-I am thrilled to have served as the Program Director since 2011, and strive to carry on the strong tradition of excellence in education and patient care.
+I am thrilled to have served as the Program Director since 2011, and I strive to carry on the strong tradition of excellence in education and patient care.
 Other than location, there are six aspects applicants consider when evaluating training programs: the patients, the residents, the faculty, the department, the institution, and the alumni.
 Harbor-UCLA exceeds expectations in all six areas.

 Our Residents… come to Harbor-UCLA because they want to work with and learn from our amazing patients in a setting that allows them to provide excellent care while learning from some of the best faculty in the nation.
 We recruit some of the brightest, most compassionate doctors in the country with diversity in interests and backgrounds.
 We groom future leaders in all areas of Emergency Medicine including those going into academics and community-based practices.
 Residents who do well here are committed to working hard, caring for patients, and promoting their own learning as well as the learning of the entire team.